 (7) Without limiting subclause (4), the Commission may refuse to approve an agreement, or to undertake to approve an agreement, if the third party is a person who has committed an offence against this Act.

+[Clause 30 inserted by No. 49 of 2000 s.
+52.]

 31. Approval of Commission required

 (1) A transfer of a licence or a water entitlement cannot be made without the approval of the Commission.